 “Yup.
 Gonna get a big house out in the country somewhere.
 Maybe Long Island.
 And I’m gonna have them paint my house this color,” I pull the banana yellow Now and Later from my mouth and show her.
 “Me and my husband gonna have a buncha chocolate babies, some dogs and a whole lotta money.
-And every morning he’s gonna leave to go to the hospital, cause he gonna be a doctor, I’ll kiss him good-bye at the front door.
-He’ll pull out the drive way in the dopest navy blue Beamer you ever seen, and I’ll look up and it’ll be a big old rainbow hanging up there in the sky just like a ribbon on a Christmas present.
+And every morning when he leaves to go to the hospital, cause he gonna be a doctor, I’ll kiss him goodbye at the front door.
+He’ll pull out the driveway in the dopest navy blue Beamer you ever seen, and it’ll be a big old rainbow hanging up there in the sky, just like a ribbon on a Christmas present.
 You wait and see.”
-I at Tashawn Williams and his crew chilling against his car waiting for trouble.
+I narrow my eyes at Tashawn Williams and his crew chilling against his car waiting for trouble.
 “And ain’t gonna be no sorry knuckleheads drinking them forties and slanging on my street.”

 “Who gonna marry you with your nappy head?”
 I turn to see my big sister Tasha standing right behind the two of us on the porch stairs.
 She and Angel got the same peanut butter complexion, she got her hair from Momma too.
 When she use to get her hair wet Momma use to almost beat her to make her sit still while she combed through all them little peeze that curled up all over her head.
 Now that she is fifteen, Momma lets her get a perm to straighten it.
 Standing there behind us, her hair looks like it’s alive and wiggling with all those braids she just had done.
-Her eyes look like the Chinese man at the mini-market on the corner.
-I like the way they look but they got to be too tight if they make your eyes slanted like that.
+I like how they look but they got to be too tight if they make your eyes slanted like that.

 Seems like everyday she comes home from school or some party with a story about some girl she fought.
 I ain’t impressed by all that fighting and stuff, but whenever the older boys that walk home with us pick on me, she sends them home, clothes all tore up, noses running, crying like they tried to make me cry.
 It’s funny, even now, just thinking about it.

 “If you look real hard you see colors like the rainbow all over the place.
 That car over there is green like grass and the fire hydrant is red as a apple.
-The new dress that Momma got from that white lady Ms. Lewis she work for to go to church in is purple and the Sun is yellow.”
+The new dress that Momma got from that white lady Ms. Lewis for church is purple and the Sun is yellow.”

-I can tell by the way she slowly gets down off the bus that her feet probably hurting her real bad.
-With her dark gray work-dress and her black smock loose and blowing in the breeze behind her, she looks like a worn out Wonder Woman.
-Her skin is chocolate like mine, but hers always looks a little ashey, even after she put on baby oil on it.
-When we run to meet her at the corner, I can smell working too hard.
+I can tell by the way she slowly gets down off the bus that her feet are hurting her real bad.
+With her dark gray dress and her black smock blowing in the breeze behind her, she looks like a worn out Wonder Woman.
+Her skin is chocolate like mine, but always looks a little ashey, even after she puts baby oil on it.
+When we run to meet her at the corner, she smells like working too hard.

 “How was your day Momma?”
 As I ask, Theresa leans up to meet Momma’s cheek with a kiss.
 I almost laugh out loud at the way she sticks out her lips like a fish to kiss Momma’s face.
 “Who wanna kiss something like that after a long day?”
 I wonder.
 Momma must hear what I’m thinking cause she smiles and sort fo laughs as she kisses Theresa.

 “Whew!
 Work was rough today.
 The building was too hot as usual and when the fan broke my boss wouldn’t even send us home early.
-It got so hot in there I swore I saw the Devil hisself looking for a cool spot in the shade.”
+It got so hot in there I swore I saw the Devil himself looking for a cool spot in the shade.”

-I left the office smiling because she told that lady off.
-We get all the way to the bus stop and Momma looks down at me and says, “You’re gonna get it awful when we get home.
-I don’t send you to that school because you already know everything.
+I left the office smiling because she told that lady about her teaching skills.
+We get all the way to the bus stop and Momma looks down at me and said, “When we get home, I’m gonna wear you out!
+I don’t send you to that school because you already know everything!
 You’re there to learn!
 You’re not one of these street rats who learns to cuss before they can say they ABCs.”

 “Momma,” Theresa starts, “you think they got rainbows in heaven?”